What is the maximum corresponding percentage error in computing t... | Channels for Pearson+

 Differentials: Videos & Practice Problems

-What is the maximum corresponding percentage error in computing the sphere's volume if the diameter of the sphere is measured with an error of at most ?
+What is the maximum corresponding percentage error in computing the sphere's surface area if its radius is measured with an error of at most ?

-What is the maximum corresponding percentage error in computing the sphere's volume if the diameter of the sphere is measured with an error of at most ?
+What is the maximum corresponding percentage error in computing the sphere's surface area if its radius is measured with an error of at most ?